zachpmanson/notes/notes/Notes/Networks/Internet/Fediverse/Federating with Meta.md

  - ⭐️ [**The Two Camps of Mastodon**](https://heat-shield.space/mastodon_two_camps.html), on the general split between people that view the fediverse as a collection of small communities and those that view it as a distributed network where most people can talk to most others in a decentralised fashion, and how Threads' existence exacerbate this divide
 - [The horns of a dilemma](https://netwars.pelicancrossing.net/2023/06/30/the-horns-of-a-dilemma/), Wendy M. Grossman enumerating potential futures
 - ⭐️ [**Meta and the fediverse: sorting heat from light**](https://blog.bloonface.com/2023/07/03/meta-and-the-fediverse-sorting-heat-from-light/), a fantastic rebuke to many of Meta's alleged nefarious motivations
-	- meta gains little in terms of data collection ability since [[activitypub]] lacks privacy anyway, and what it does gain isn't very useful, and the current fediverse population size is not large enough to be worth pursuing for data collection
+	- meta gains little in terms of data collection ability since [[ActivityPub]] lacks privacy anyway, and what it does gain isn't very useful, and the current fediverse population size is not large enough to be worth pursuing for data collection
 	- its seems unlikely that Meta actually sees the fediverse as a threat
 	- the Gchat/XMPP embrace/extend/extinguish example is flawed
 	- Meta isn't evil without motivation